 How We Helped

-Furthermore, Michael showed that our client’s role was interchangeable with other employees (there was an overlap in the work that they did with our client) such that it was arguable that it was unreasonable for these employees to be excluded from the selection pool.
+Furthermore, we showed that our client’s role was interchangeable with other employees (there was an overlap in the work that they did with our client) such that it was arguable that it was unreasonable for these employees to be excluded from the selection pool.

 The selection criteria used by the company included billing targets, technical experience, salary and willingness to travel.
-Michael argued that the implementation of the selection criteria was so subjective that it demonstrated victimisation as it relied heavily on our client’s manager’s opinion of his capabilities.
+We argued that the implementation of the selection criteria was so subjective that it demonstrated victimisation as it relied heavily on our client’s manager’s opinion of his capabilities.

-Michael also showed that our client was not fairly considered for alternative employment in vacant roles during the redundancy process, and as such that he was unfairly dismissed.
+Our Employment Solicitors also showed that our client was not fairly considered for alternative employment in vacant roles during the redundancy process, and as such that he was unfairly dismissed.

-Michael pursued our client’s claim by issuing proceedings in the Employment Tribunal, obtaining further disclosure of critical evidence from the employer and gathered witness statements to support our client’s claim.
+We pursued our client’s claim by issuing proceedings in the Employment Tribunal, obtaining further disclosure of critical evidence from the employer and gathered witness statements to support our client’s claim.